Co-ops, TVEC and Rural Broadband

 While we are diligently watching progress and developments regarding rural broadband, TVEC does not have any current plans to provide internet services.

-Based on current estimates and the experiences of other co-ops who are further along in this process, providing broadband service to the TVEC service area could require an investment of $200 million or more.
-That level of financial commitment means we owe it to members to be very thorough in preparation, planning and ensuring that such a venture would likely be a viable and successful business.
+Based on current estimates, feasibility studies and the experiences of other co-ops who are further along in this process, providing broadband service to the TVEC service area could require an investment of $250 million or more.
+That level of financial commitment means we owe it to members to be very thorough in preparation, planning and ensuring that such a venture would likely be a viable business.